 As with most people I guess I was to approach this task from the south.
 So I parked at Keiloch, paid my £2.50 fee and used the facilities.
 I was off just before 8am having had to pack the gear that I had almost literally thrown into the car the previous day.

-For the first couple of miles the route takes the form of a tarmac road past Estate buildings, including the Estate Office, and then around Invercauld House that is partly hidden by trees down to the left.
+For the first couple of miles the route takes the form of a tarmac road past Estate buildings, including the Estate Office.
+It then passes around Invercauld House that is partly hidden by trees down to the left.
 It was a sunny prospect with white puffy clouds, though a bit chilly.
 After a while the route becomes a well graded land rover track which is why many cycle the approach.
-I had done this pair many years ago on bikes with my wife and a friend on a mad long weekend that involved Mullach na Dheiragain and the Glenfinnan pair, but that is another story.
+I had done this pair many years ago with the help of bikes with my wife and a friend.
+This was on a mad long weekend that involved Mullach na Dheiragain and the Glenfinnan pair, but that is another story.

 The road is well signposted with paths off to Tomintoul via Loch Builg and to Linn of Quoich.
-It passes though pleasant pine forest and after a wiggle around the holiday cottages it leads you through a further stretch of forest protected at either end by a deer fence and gates.
+It first passes though pleasant pine forest.
+Then after a wiggle around the holiday cottages it leads you through a further stretch of forest protected at either end by a deer fence and gates.

 It was a perfectly pleasant track to walk along.
 Although I was carrying a load that was heavier than normal I kept a good pace.
 By now the dog was off the lead and happily investigating the various scents that lurked in the vegetation either side of the path.

 The track leads past a further section of less attractive fir trees and the glen broadens out a bit and becomes a bit more desolate.
 The track undulates slowly gaining height.
-During this stretch we were passed by a guy on a bike.
+During this stretch a guy on a bike passed us.
 We said a few words and he was on his way, his aim Beinn a’Bhuird and perhaps Ben Avon.

 Half a mile before Slugain lodge the track splits.
 The lower one turns into a path after a short while and leads past the ruined lodge; the upper one continues as a rougher and steeper land rover track for perhaps 600 yds beyond the lodge.
 The bottom of the glen narrows and is very attractive at this point, contrasting with the bare openness of the valley before and after this section.